 The textures are varied – occasionally, crunchy fresh, as is the case with the tomato salad with six tomato varieties, sometimes soft and crispy, like the lobster ceviche with sweet potato crisps, and sometimes buttery melt-in-the-mouth like with our preferred delicious starter, the mozzarella with roast avocado and basil enhanced with an intensive mango creme.

-The main courses – corvina with potato puree, entrecote with rosemary potatoes and pasta with salmon in a cream and lime sauce – again reinforces the bistro’s philosophy of serving simple yet perfectly prepared compositions.
+The main courses – corvina with potato puree, entrecôte with rosemary potatoes and pasta with salmon in a cream and lime sauce – again reinforces the bistro’s philosophy of serving simple yet perfectly prepared compositions.
 We were particularly impressed with the Mallorcan fish, the corvina – with a firm bite yet still tender and a mild and varied aroma.
 We did feel that some dishes were lacking a little salt, particularly the entrecôte, although this does, on the other hand, go with the very healthy fresh ingredients.
-Our meal finished with a divine ice-cream dessert by the patisserie chef Irene who made one of the best vanilla ices we have ever tried using only very little sugar and instead a little salt.
+Our meal finished with a divine ice-cream dessert by the patisserie chef, Irene, who made one of the best vanilla ices we have ever tried using only very little sugar and a little salt.

 In the Bistro Badia diners can also enjoy far-reaching views of Artà and Capdepera and the coast by Colonia Sant Pere.
 Beneath the spacious bistro terrace, guests can sunbathe on Balinese beds or swim in the large pool.
-And, even though the terrace slowly started to fill up after our arrivaI, you don’t feel in the least disturbed by others here.
+And, even though the terrace slowly started to fill up after our arrival, you don’t feel in the least disturbed by others here.
 The feeling of relaxation and expanse accompanied by the very friendly and attentive service – it was hard to come across an employee who didn’t smile – ensured that most guests here, like ourselves, spent longer than one and a half hours for their lunch or dinner.

 More about Carrossa Hotel